 T-Mobile’s service revenue in 3Q17

-Other US wireless carriers in 2Q17
+Performances of other significant US wireless carriers in 3Q17

 By comparison, Verizon’s wireless service revenues fell ~5.1% YoY to ~$15.8 billion, while AT&T’s wireless service revenues from its combined domestic operations fell ~2.8% YoY to ~$14.5 billion in 3Q17.

 During the same quarter, Sprint’s service revenues from its wireless component fell ~6.1% YoY to $5.6 billion.